haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_8.0.x.md

 From 8.0, ccnet-server component is removed.
 But ccnet.conf is still needed.

-There are no special steps needed when upgrading from 7.1 to 8.0.

-### Deploy
+### Install new Python libraries

 Note, you should install Python libraries system wide using root user or sudo mode.

-* For Ubuntu 16.04/18.04 or Debian 10
+* For Ubuntu 18.04/20.04 or Debian 10

 ```sh
 apt-get install libmysqlclient-dev